dbp/sublime-parsel/readme.md

 Repository and enter http://github.com/dbp/sublime-parsel; then you can Package Control: Install Package and enter sublime-parsel.

-Alternatively, you can either copy or symlink ParselTongue.tmLanguage in the User packages folder (accessible via a menu, varies by platform).
+Alternatively, you can either copy or symlink ParselTongue.tmLanguage and ParselTongueComments.tmPreferences in the User packages folder (accessible via a menu, varies by platform).
 It will then recognize .psl files as ParselTongue and highlight accordingly.

 Improvements
 ------------